What to do

 You can also take a Miccosukee-run airboat tour.
 Glide through the magnificent “River of Grass” and get a glimpse into the area's rich history and culture as expert guides show you a side of the beautiful Everglades you can’t see anywhere else.
 Miccosukee restaurant offers the chance to try authentic American Indian cuisine (see “Where to eat”).

-The village and airboat tours are open every day from 9 a.m. to 5 p.m.
-Guided tours of the village are offered every hour from 10:30 a.m. to 3:30 p.m., and the alligator show is held every hour from 11 a.m. to 4 p.m.
+The village and airboat tours are usually open every day from 9 a.m. to 5 p.m.
+Guided tours of the village are usually offered every hour from 10:30 a.m. to 3:30 p.m., and the alligator show is usually held every hour from 11 a.m. to 4 p.m.
 Restaurant on site as well (see Where to eat?).
 Temporarily closed, visit the website to know the 2022 updates.

 County Road 94, better known as Loop Road, is an interesting 90-minute detour off the US 41.
 There are many bridges along the way where you can stop and look for wildlife.
 And keep an eye out for alligators: they're everywhere!